ibpdas/valueline/README.md

 > ### 📌 Concept in 30 seconds

 > ValueLine shows how foundational data work (Level 1) shapes maturity and system behaviour (Level 2) and ultimately drives public value outcomes (Level 3).

-> It gives leaders a clear causal chain and a reusable dashboard to compare options, understand time horizons, and choose faster paths to value in federated environments.
+> It gives leaders a clear causal chain and a reusable dashboard to compare options, understand time horizons and choose faster paths to value in federated environments.

-> It shifts the conversation from “why is value slow?” to “which conditions and levers deliver value now, next, and later?”
+> It shifts the conversation from “why is value slow?” to “which conditions and levers deliver value now, next and later?”

 ---

 ## 1. What the model solves

 Most public sector organisations struggle to show how data strategy activity leads to maturity and, ultimately, to outcomes.
 The core problem is attribution: data teams influence the inputs, but not the outcomes or the speed at which they emerge.

-The ValueLine model brings clarity by structuring the story into **three causal levels**, each operating on **different time horizons** and with **different degrees of control**.
+**ValueLine** brings clarity by structuring the story into **three causal levels**, each operating on **different time horizons** and with **different degrees of control**.
-This helps leaders understand where value can be realised quickly, where it takes longer, and what choices accelerate progress.
+This helps leaders understand where value can be realised quickly, where it takes longer and what choices accelerate progress.

 ### Level 1.
 Build the foundational enablers
 - Conditions that data leaders and teams directly influence.
-- These move fastest because they relate to strategic alignment, governance, design, capability and early cultural shifts.
+- These move fastest because they relate to alignment, governance, design, capability and early cultural shifts.
-- They also give leaders early signals of progress, even before maturity and outcomes change.
+- They give leaders **early signals of progress**, even before maturity and outcomes change.

 ### Level 2.
 Enable maturity
 - How the wider system behaves when Level 1 is working.
-- This takes longer because it depends on adoption, behaviour change, leadership reinforcement, operational context and real-world use of data.
+- This takes longer because it depends on adoption, behaviour change, leadership reinforcement and real-world use of data.
 - Leaders can accelerate maturity through sponsorship, prioritisation, joined up governance and aligning incentives.

 ### Level 3.
 Influence outcomes
 - Where public value becomes visible.
 - These take the longest because outcomes rely on cross-organisational change, partner incentives, operational cycles and external factors.
-- The model helps leaders explain the time lag, set expectations, and show how today’s foundations protect and grow tomorrow’s value.
+- The model helps leaders explain the time lag, set expectations and show how today’s foundations protect and grow tomorrow’s value.

 The model creates a clean causal chain:
-Level 1 activities shape Level 2 maturity, which influences Level 3 outcomes — each on its own timeline, but all offering opportunities for value creation.
+**Level 1 activities shape Level 2 maturity, which influences Level 3 outcomes — each on its own timeline, but all able to create value.**

-### On time horizons
+---

+## Demonstrating value over time: a practical model for data leaders

-Because outcomes appear later than foundational work, the model helps leaders:
+Because outcomes appear later than foundational work, the model helps data leaders:

 - show early signals of value through foundational progress
 - demonstrate system improvements as maturity builds
-- educate peers on where outcomes will realistically appear
+- align expectations with peers on where outcomes will realistically appear
 - make informed choices to accelerate impact where it matters most

 ## Caveat – scope and boundaries